reflectoring/reflectoring.github.io/contribute/become-an-author.md

 ## What Should I Write About?

 There's a big backlog of potential topics that you can choose from.
 You can also bring your own topic of interest.
-The topic should fit into the reflectoring blog, though, so it should have something to do with Spring, Java, or software development best practices.
+The topic should fit into the reflectoring blog, though, so it should have something to do with Spring, Java, Kotlin, AWS, Node.js or software development best practices.

 The content must be exclusive to reflectoring.